This isn’t a sales pitch.

 Pure Joy

-A study in perspective — Cathedral Rock towering with awe and gratitude.
+A study in perspective—Cathedral Rock rising with awe and gratitude.
 Painted to glow. 💫

 Pitiado

-Pitiado, an experimental watercolor from the early 1990s, combines frisket, salt, Saran Wrap, and the spirit of a Kokopelli.
-Though created in New Jersey, it carries the voice of the Southwest and remains a Top Nine favorite, available in multiple formats.
+“Pitiado” is an experimental watercolor from the early 1990s, blending texture, spontaneity, and the spirit of Kokopelli.
+Though painted far from the desert, it carries the unmistakable voice of the Southwest and marked a turning point in my artistic journey.

 Tequila Sunrise